This post was most recently updated on January 31st, 2020

 - It is a sporeforming rod which readily survives on fomites (inanimate objects) such as floors, bed rails, call buttons, door knobs, hands of hospital personnel.

-- New strains of Clostridium difficile with increased virulence and fluoroquinolone resistance is a major concern.
+- New strains of Clostridioides difficile with increased virulence and fluoroquinolone resistance is a major concern.

-In hospitals the transmission of C.difficile occurs via the hands of health-care workers, direct exposure to contaminated patient-care items (e.g., rectal thermometers) and high-touch surfaces in patients’ bathrooms (e.g.,door knobs).
+In hospitals the transmission of Clostridioides difficile occurs via the hands of health-care workers, direct exposure to contaminated patient-care items (e.g., rectal thermometers) and high-touch surfaces in patients’ bathrooms (e.g.,door knobs).

 - Toxin A: enterotoxin damaging mucosa leading to fluid increase; granulocyte attractant